noops-challenge/golfbot/challenges/wordsort/README.md

 ### Advanced Challenges
-- Count number of syllables
+- Count number of syllables.
 - Using a dictionary, find all possible words within a word.
 Tip: on OSX, a dictionary is available at ` /usr/share/dict/words`
 - Using the Wordbot API, identify if any words are entirely contained by another word in the request set.